Licensing Guides

 ADDITIONAL WORK EXPERIENCE FOR MASTER LICENSE: If you would like to own your own business, you will need to get a Master HVAC Contractor License.
 You will need to document an additional two more years of experience as a journeyman to qualify to register to sit for the Master exam.

-PROVIDE PROOF OF INSURANCE: Master Contractors must provide proof of general liability insurance in the amount of $500,000 and $300,000 property damage insurance with the application for the license.
+PROVIDE PROOF OF INSURANCE: Master Contractors must provide proof of general liability insurance in the amount of $500,000 and $300,000 property damage insurance.

 How Long Does it Take to Get an HVAC Contractors License in Kentucky?

-Here's a great lists to the best HVAC schools in Kentucky:
+Here's a great list of the best HVAC schools in Kentucky:

 Program Prerequisites: You must be at least 18 years old and have a high school diploma or a GED.

-A Journeyman license permits the holder to install any system of air conditioning, warm-air heating, and ventilation, including start-up of equipment and any ductwork necessary to make an air-conditioning system complete.
-The exam is made up of 60 questions and must be completed within three hours.
+The Kentucky Journeyman HVAC exam is made up of 60 questions and must be completed within three hours.
 The subject areas covered are:

 General Knowledge